We need to ensure

 Default 0 (No Encryption)

-The CAPKI option is automatic, the rest must be enabled and configured according to your needs.
+The CAPKI option is automatic, and the rest must be enabled and configured according to your needs.